 Do I need a 4WD to drive the Big Lap?

 No — Highway 1 itself is 100% sealed and accessible in any standard 2WD vehicle.
-Many Big Lappers complete the entire circuit in a regular campervan.
+Many Big Lappers complete the entire circuit in a regular campervan or motorhome.

 Comfort/luxury: $400-800+/day = $36,000-72,000+ for 3 months per person.

-Can I do the Big Lap in a campervan?
+Can I do the Big Lap in a campervan or caravan?

-Absolutely — campervans are by far the most popular choice for the Big Lap, combining transport and accommodation in one and offering enormous flexibility.
-Benefits include waking up in spectacular locations, cooking your own meals (major savings), and spontaneous itinerary changes.
+Absolutely — campervans, caravans and motorhomes are by far the most popular Big Lap choices, combining transport and accommodation in one and offering enormous flexibility.

-Key apps: WikiCamps Australia, CamperMate, and Camps Australia Wide — between them they list thousands of free and low-cost camping spots along the entire route.
-Some council and station free camping is genuinely spectacular.
+Key apps: WikiCamps Australia, CamperMate, and Camps Australia Wide list thousands of free and low-cost camping spots along the entire route.

 Clockwise or anticlockwise — which direction for the Big Lap?